MelonKony/millmint/content/news/essays/utopie.md

 <img alt="smallimg" style="background-color: transparent;" src="/images/mastheads/utopie.png">
 </div>

-### A New Style of Utopia
+## A New Style of Utopia

-<span class="fc">I</span>
-write introspectively about the project sometimes, as a means by which I consider what I'm doing and where my unconscious is leading me with this project.
+I write introspectively about the project sometimes, as a means by which I consider what I'm doing and where my unconscious is leading me with this project.
 I have the instinct of someone who is over-educated and self-obsessed; someone who went to university, fell for the farce of serious media criticism, and failed to see that all media theorists are basically freaks.
 And there is a small truth buried in that hyperbole: it does in fact require a certain dysfunction to write books about the study of anime or television.
 You can become *too* close to something.

 *Utopie concrète,* or 'concrete utopia,' is my phrase for how I work.
 I saw parallels with the manifesto of *musique concrète*, as described by Pierre Schaeffer: